The multiplier spectrum morphism is generically injective: Introduction

 \subsubsection{Injective locus of $\tau_d$}

 We have seen before that there are two mechanisms that can produce rational maps with the same multiplier spectrum, one from Latt\`es maps, and another one from equivalent rational maps.
-We conjecture that these are the only obstructions of the injectivity of $\tau_d$.
+Pakovich asked \cite[Problem 3.1]{Pakovich2019} whether these are the only obstructions of the injectivity of $\tau_d$.

+In a forthcoming paper, using the tools developed in this paper, we can show that the non-isolated components of the non-injective locus of $\tau_{d}$ come from intertwined families.
+This motivates us to conjecture that the answer of Pakovich's question is yes.

 \begin{con} Let $f,g$ be rational maps of degree $d\geq 2$ such that the conjugacy classes of $f$ and $g$ are different.
 Assume that $\tau_d(f)=\tau_d(g)$, then one of the followings holds: \begin{points} \item $f$ and $g$ are Latt\`es maps; \item $f$ is equivalent to $g$. \end{points} \end{con}